Peakboard/peakboard.github.io/content/_misc/en-version-history.md

 ## 1.0.27.17 (18.09.2018)

-* Fixed a problem, where the Peakboard box had to do a reboot to active speech recognition after deployment
+* Fixed a problem, where the Peakboard Box had to do a reboot to active speech recognition after deployment
 * Fixed a bug, which occured during runtime installation on Windows Server 2016

 ## 1.0.27.10 (14.09.2018)